29

 IMG_5707

-We are meeting on the 5th of February at the Waterworks Centre to have a chat about how to run the 2020 event.
+We’re meeting on the 5th of February at the Waterworks Centre to talk through how to make this year’s gathering an even more inspiring warm-up for the casino season.

 Directions